 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

-I first learned of Creativebug oddly enough in an ad after a Joann purchase.
-It seemed a little fishy at first, but after seeing the ad repeatedly for over a year, I figured I had nothing to lose with starting a 60-day free Creativebug trial.
+I first learned about Creativebug oddly enough in an ad after a JOANN purchase.
+It seemed a little fishy at first, but after seeing the ad repeatedly for over a year, I figured I had nothing to lose by starting a 60-day free Creativebug trial.

 Overall, I’ve been mostly pleased with Creativebug.
 It has a few annoying features (dear Creativebug, if you’re reading this, PLEASE give the option to increase playback speed!), but I think it’s worth the money if you’re wanting to dabble in a wide variety of craft classes.
 The Daily Practice Series is such a fun feature!